IdentityStolen/JobSearch/README.md

 ## Setup

-Please use feature branch to get updates pushed by Shree.

 It would be great if you can test this on mac os since mysqlclient library isn't working well with windows.
 If you wish to run on windows, visit this page https://pypi.org/project/mysqlclient/ for installing